Date of Degree

 As a practicing in-service teacher, I designed this qualitative study to explore of the use of culturally relevant curriculum in my junior high art classroom.
 I used participatory action research to complete this research over the span of two school years.
 This research allowed me to identify the elements necessary to teach a culturally relevant curriculum, such as teacher background, student-centered teaching and school support.
 This data is combined with stories of my experiences growing up and stories from the field.
 I detailed and analyzed community performance art, mask-making and installation art projects for effectiveness and student engagement.
 Focus groups were a major component of my data collection; I used this data to gain further information from students about their thoughts on what makes an engaging classroom and lesson.
 Through this study I found a high level of engagement by students.
 I matched my students engagement with a reciprocal level of emotional input.
 This study concludes with a call for more research of this kind to be completed by practicing teachers using action research in their classrooms.

 Ayers-Arnone, Rachael Marie.
-"Culturally relevant teaching in the art classroom." dissertation, University of Iowa, 2012.
+"Culturally relevant teaching in the art classroom."
+PhD (Doctor of Philosophy) thesis, University of Iowa, 2012.